deepThinker7/hideThinker/README.md

 # hideThinker
-hide users in blogs list and forums in thecage.co.il
+hide users in the blog list and the forum in thecage.co.il